wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/proxy_service_examples/securing-proxy-services.md

 You can look up the WSDL of the proxy service by requesting the `http://localhost:8290/services/StockQuoteProxy?wsdl` URL.
 This confirms the security policy attachment to the supplied base WSDL.

-When sending the message to the backend service, you can verify that the security headers were removed, the response received does not use WS-Security, and that the response being forwarded back to the client is signed and encrypted as expected by the client.
+When sending the message to the back-end service, you can verify that the security headers were removed, the response received does not use WS-Security, and that the response being forwarded back to the client is signed and encrypted as expected by the client.